karatelabs/karate/README.md

 Karate does not attempt to have tests be in "natural language" like how Cucumber tests are [traditionally expected to be](https://docs.cucumber.io/gherkin/reference/).
 That said, the syntax is very concise, and the convention of every step having to start with either `Given`, `And`, `When` or `Then`, makes things very readable.
 You end up with a decent approximation of BDD even though web-services by nature are "headless", without a UI, and not really human-friendly.

 #### Cucumber vs Karate

+> Karate was based on Cucumber-JVM until version 0.8.0 but the parser and engine were [re-written from scratch](https://github.com/intuit/karate/issues/444) in 0.9.0 onwards.
+So we use the same [Gherkin](https://docs.cucumber.io/gherkin/) syntax - but the similarity ends there.

 If you are familiar with Cucumber (JVM), you may be wondering if you need to write [step-definitions](https://docs.cucumber.io/gherkin/step-organization/).
 The answer is **no**.

 Karate's approach is that all the step-definitions you need in order to work with HTTP, JSON and XML have been already implemented.
 And since you can easily extend Karate [using JavaScript](#call), there is no need to compile Java code any more.